jsborjesson/keymail/docs/developing.md

     - Document the high level changes in `CHANGELOG.md`
     - Bump the version in `lib/keymail/version.rb`
     - `bundle` will set the new version in `Gemfile.lock`
+- Merge it into `master`
 - `rake release`
-- If needed, update keymail-example to reflect the changes, then make a tag with the same version as the release
+- If needed, update [keymail-example](https://github.com/alcesleo/keymail-example) to reflect the changes, then make a tag with the same version as the release.